christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 Just two years prior, the force had been restructured following Brexit and was still in a transitioning process.
-At the time of deployment, the two battlegroups where led by Italy and France, and the french one was selected to be deployed reinforced with the EUROCORPS
+At the time of deployment, the two battlegroups where led by Italy and France, and the french one was selected to be deployed reinforced with the EUROCORPS.

 In Estonia, the civil war had taken its toll on the country.
 After the initial gains from NSPR forces and the jolty response of the estonian army, a drawnout fight